What is Life Sciences?

 Biology Laboratory: This course course will introduce students to modern methods in life science research.
-Students will learn how to conduct original research, and why and how to apply techniques in a research lab setting.
+Students will learn how to conduct original research, and why and how to apply techniques in a research lab.
 The course features semester long projects culminating in a research report modelled on the scientific literature.
 Students are strongly encouraged to take the Biology Lab in their second year, and certainly by the end of their third year.
 A techniques oriented course such as Field Research can be substituted for this requirement.

-Research Seminar: It is suggested that students take this course in their third year.
-Typically the course will only be offered in second semester, so students expecting to study abroad may wish to take the course in their second year.
-The purpose of the course is to prepare students to begin independent research projects for the capstone.
+Research Seminar: The purpose of the course is to prepare students to begin independent research projects for the capstone.
 The course will consist of tutorial style meetings to discuss assigned primary literature, as well as presentations by students on their research to date, whether conducted in the lab or based on literature readings.
-The Research Seminar will be capped by a research proposal for the capstone.
+It is suggested that students take this course in their third year.

 Advanced Biology Courses

 Students are required to take at least five courses (25 MC) from the Foundations for Advanced Biology category (FAB).
 FAB courses are designed to allow students considerable flexibility to study aspects of biology that are of greatest interest, while also ensuring breadth of knowledge in biology.
-As of the beginning of 2017, FAB courses that have been offered include:
+As of the 1st semester of AY2018-2019, FAB courses that have been offered include: